nhayward/revpit/user/pages/02.editors/natasha-hanova/bio.md

 **What hobbies do you have outside of writing and editing?**

-I’m most likely exploring the woods with my family and dog or snuggled up with a book.
-I enjoy crocheting while bingeing a variety of shows from sitcoms to K-Dramas (feel free to DM recs) to action/sci-fi shows.
-I also love word games, card games and board games like Codenames, Forbidden Dessert or The Chameleon.
+I have entered my puzzle era.
+I love time with my family, exploring the outdoors with my dog or snuggling up with a book and my cat, whenever she deigns to join me.
+I also enjoy crocheting, word games, card games and board games like Codenames, Catan or The Chameleon (alliteration unintended).